SQL code snippets

 When working with Tellius, you may need to perform data transformations beyond simple aggregations or filters.
 SparkSQL (the SQL engine used by Tellius) offers a host of built-in functions and advanced window operations—like converting time zones, lag/lead comparisons, rolling averages, and more.
 Below, we highlight several commonly needed transformations, their use cases, and sample SQL queries.

-You can adapt them to your own datasets in the Tellius SQL editor (check out page for more details on how to access and apply these transformations in your workflow).
+You can adapt them to your own datasets in the Tellius SQL editor (check out this page for more details on how to access and apply these transformations in your workflow).

 Scenario: You have a timestamp column in a specific time zone and want to standardize it to UTC for consistent analysis.

-Function: to_utc_timestamp()
+Function:

-Explanation: Converts origin_timestamp
+Explanation: Converts

-, which is in origin_timezone
+, which is inorigin_timezone

-, to UTC.
+, to UTC.Example: If

-Example: If origin_timezone
+origin_timezone

-is 'America/Los_Angeles', then time_utc
+is 'America/Los_Angeles', thentime_utc

 becomes the corresponding UTC timestamp.